BlerifyPlatform/identity-contracts/DIDAttributesServices.md

 - **x25519ka**: X25519KeyAgreementKey2019,
 - **ssecp256k1vk**: SchnorrSecp256k1VerificationKey2019

-And the `{enconding}` is the Public Key enconding type, the possible values are:
+And the `{encoding}` is the Public Key encoding type, the possible values are:

 - **hex**: Hexadecimal -> Produces publicKeyHex field in the DID Document
 - **base64**: Base64 -> Produces publicKeyBase64 field in the DID Document